 The Beagle is a dog breed known for its extraordinary sense of smell and a curious personality.
 If you’re planning to keep a Beagle, you’ve made a great decision.
-But did you know that there are 25 different colors of the Beagle?
-In other words, you have options.
+But did you know that there are 25 different Beagle colors?
+You have options!

 Picking out a Beagle is more than finding the right breeder, though a reputable breeder is very important.
-These 8 Beagle colors give you plenty of options for finding a coat variation that matches you and your personality best.
+These 8 colors of Beagles give you plenty of options for finding a coat variation that matches you and your personality best.

 Table of Contents